geshan/geshan.github.com/posts/2023-01-08-nextjs-docker.md

 After that, you define the `runner` stage.
 This is the main stage that runs Next.js.
 Here you use the Node.js 18 Alpine image similar to all the above stages.
 Then add a group and user for Next.js.
 It is also important for security.
 After that, you copy the next folder from the `builder` stage, and node modules and package.json file.
 Then you define the user to be `nextjs` that will execute the command to run the Next.js project.
 In the end, you run `npm start` which will start the container with that command.

+You can host your Next.js app with [free Node.js hosting](/blog/2021/01/free-nodejs-hosting/) providers like Vercel.
+In the next part you will learn about adding Docker Compose to the Next.js app.

 ## Adding Docker compose for Next.js